-A.7.
-State whether the company has been notified of any shareholders' agreements to 531 of the Corporate Enterprises Act.
-If any, describe them briefly and list the shareholders' [ ] Yes [ v ] No Indicate and describe any concerted ac tions among c company shareholders of which the company is aware: [ ] Yes [ v ] No N/A Expressly indicate any ochange or break -up of those a greements or concerted actions , if any, that has taken place during the year: A.8.
-Indicate any individua Securities Market Act npany in pursuance of section 5 of the [ ] Yes [ v ] No A.9.
-Complete the following ng tables on the c ompany's trea sury stock: At year-end: Num ber of direct shares Number of shares Treasury stock/capital (%) 0.00 () Through: 1 Name of direct he of the interes Number of direct shares lo det tails a.
+A.7. may affect it pursuant to sections 530 and colders bound by the agreement: [] Yes [v] No Indicate and describe any concerted ac tions among o company shareholders of which the company is aware: [] Yes [v] No N/A Expressly indicate any / change or break -up of those a greements or concerted actions , if any, that has taken place during the year A.8.
+8. Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate: [] Yes [v] No A.9.
+Complete the following ng tables on the c ompany's trea isury stock: At year-end: Num ber of direct shares Number of shares Treasury stock/capital (%) 0.00 () Through: Name of direct h of the interes Number of direct shares lo det ails a.
 Conditions of the authorisation